0cjs/sedoc/8bit/hitachi/monitor.md

   entered nothing.
 - DEL clears and restarts input for the current value.

 Many commands start their own input mode.
+The commands are described in detail in [§4.2 p.125 P.131].

     E   Escape (jumps to BASIC; cold start with any current program deleted) (On MB-6885, use `G B000` to preserve existing BASIC program.)